 “Malware” is the term used for all software created for malicious purposes, and it can infect both computers and websites.
 Website malware attacks can take over a website, steal sensitive customer data, or spread more malware.
 It’s not hard to imagine that this could have a devastating effect on your business, and the thought may be overwhelming.
 However, you can familiarize yourself with common types of malware, and implement solutions that can catch infections when they occur.

 Defacements change the appearance of a website to display a message that usually contains the cybercriminal’s “hacker name” or pushes an ideological message.
 You can think of defacements as the cybercriminal’s version of graffiti.
-They are easy to spot and fairly common, accounting for 18% of malware files in Q1 2018.
+They are easy to spot and fairly common.

 SEO (search engine optimization) spam takes advantage of the way keywords can be used to influence how well a website ranks in search results.
 By injecting keywords, links, spam comments, or pages containing all three into a website, SEO spam forces the site to rank for an unrelated and irrelevant keyword.
 This means that the website would no longer rank for keywords that drive traffic to the site, which may result in a significant loss of traffic.